telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 # Setting the web.config File

-A Telerik-enabled web site or web application requires you to add a number configurations as well as provides optional settings that you can implement.
+A Telerik-enabled website or web application requires you to add a number configurations as well as provides optional settings that you can implement.

 * [Configure the mandatory additions to the `web.config` file](#configuring-mandatory-additions)